Home/Blog/Debt Buyer Lawsuits

 5. Calculate the SOL.
 Find your last payment date.
 The first missed payment was about one billing cycle later.
 If that date is more than 3 years before LVNV’s filing date, the case is presumptively time-barred under § 1-52(1).

-**6. Get help.** Answered analyzes your case against NC procedural law — the 3-year SOL, the § 58-70-115(6) pre-suit notice gate, the chain-of-title evidence-foundation framework, and the NCDCA counterclaim leverage.
+6. Get help.
+Answered analyzes your case against NC procedural law — the 3-year SOL, the § 58-70-115(6) pre-suit notice gate, the chain-of-title evidence-foundation framework, and the Article 70 counterclaim leverage (§ 58-70-130).
 We extract your deadlines, identify weaknesses in LVNV’s complaint, build your Answer, and walk you through the motion process.
-One-time $99 — less than what an NC consumer-rights attorney charges per hour.
+Defense Workspace — $99 is less than what an NC consumer-rights attorney charges per hour.

 The Bottom Line